Enjoying UtilToolkits?

 The payload contains 'claims,' which are statements about the user and the token itself, such as the user's ID, roles, and the token's expiration time (`exp`).

 All calculations and data processing for this tool are performed locally in your browser.
-We do not send any of your data to our servers, ensuring your information remains private and secure.
+UtilToolkits does not send any of your data to an external server, ensuring your information remains private and secure.